Utility expenses in Cyprus

 Power supply in Cyprus is rather expensive.
 There are objective causes for that.
 The major amount of electricity is generated at thermal power plants operating on fuel oil that has been expensive for the recent years.
 Besides the power system is closed within the limits of a small island and scale effect reducing expenses is unavailable.

 Reduction of electricity prices is expected in the nearest future.
-Thermal power plants will be rearranged to operate on natural gas instead of fuel oil.
-Starting from 2017 natural gas will be produced in territorial waters of Cyprus.
-Besides power system of Cyprus will be connected with those of Israel and continental Europe through underwater electric cables.
+Thermal power plants will be rearranged to operate on natural gas, which will be extracted in the territorial waters of Cyprus, instead of fuel oil.
+Besides power system of Cyprus is set to be connected with those of Israel and continental Europe through underwater electric cables.

 Electricity bills for a 4-member family living in an apartment may comprise approximately 100EUR/month.
 Provided that the family lives in a private house with a swimming pool (in order for the water not to spoil, a powerful engine runs the water through a filter, which shall operate several hours a day) then power supply charge will rise to 150EUR/month.
 The figures provided do not to include the expenses for room heating in winter and their air-conditioning in summer (such expenses are described in the next section).